Kitware/VTK-m/docs/users-guide/basic-filter-impl.rst

 There are several more filter superclasses to help express algorithms of different types.
 After some more worklet concepts to implement more complex algorithms are introduced in :partref:`part-advanced:Advanced Development`, we will see a more complete documentation of the types of filters in Chapter \ref{chap:FilterTypeReference}.

-.. todo:: Fix above reference.
+.. todo:: Fix above reference to filter type reference.